justin-potter/newsgate/README.md

 # newsgate
 Sniffing the news

 ## We created a tool that gives people insights about the news using NLP and social media.
-Input a URL and get back google trend data, a bubble chart using the Alchemy Language API's keyword extraction and the top tweets for that article.
+Navigate to an article URL and then use the chrome extension to select 'Report Card'.
+This will redirect to a report card page which diplays sentiment analysis from Watson API, google trends data, and tops tweets related to the article and article source.

 ## Project Vision
 Create a convenient and insightful way for people to make decisions about the validity of news stories.
 We set out hoping to create an algorithm that would determine the quality of news stories and eliminate fake news.
-The end goal is

 ## Instructions
 ### Running the project
 1) npm install
 2) bower install
 3) cd client and then npm install

 ### Do the following:

 ### Load Blacklist